DragOnMe/galera-cluster-etcd-k8s-mod/README.md

 ### Technical details

 A working Mariadb Galera Cluster on K8s.
-All galera cluster's State Snapshot Transfers(SSTs) are implemented via etcd
+All galera cluster's State Snapshot Transfers(SSTs), Incremental State Transfer(SST) are implemented via etcd.

+Based on https://github.com/severalnines/galera-docker-mariadb, modified and tested for Kubernetes cluster from v1.11.x to v1.13.3

 ##### Prerequites
 - A working k8s cluster with persistent storage(glusterfs, nfs, ...) with at least 1 default storage class